The pricey promise of microLEDS

 Rohinni, a 25-member microLED company started in 2013, has patented a unique cartridge printer method for chiplet transfer.
 The process resembles traditional newspaper printing, where a drum prealigned with LEDs is rolled on the backplane.
 As the surface rolls over it, the chiplet sticks to the display, held by weak forces of attraction.

-ELux, a startup based in Vancouver, Canada, has perhaps the most novel technique of all.
-They have patented a self-assembled microLED display where the individual chiplets float in a solution and fall into the correct position with the application of magnetic fields.
+Startup eLux, based in Vancouver, Washington, has perhaps the most novel technique of all.
+They have patented a self-assembled microLED display where the individual chiplets float in a solution and fall into the correct position by gravity.

 It's too early to say if any of these processes will lead to less expensive microLED displays.
 That will require them to be industrially scaled and evaluated.
 However, given the inherent complexity and the number of steps involved in each method, there is a chance for an error to creep in.
 This reduces the yield, or the number of working microLEDs that have survived the transfer process.
 As Kymissis points out, "Yield and quality issues are also paramount in many microLED applications, and techniques and technologies for improving yield and productivity are something to keep an eye out for."